boukx/dk/README.md

 Gargoyle snapshots haste, melee attack speed (icy talons), hit and AP when summoned.
 It can crit but has either 0 base crit or a very low base crit chance and its crit chance can only be increased by crit debuffs: it will ignore your crit from gear and buffs.
 Armor pen has no effect on it.
 Gargoyle doesnt snapshot or benefit dynamically from any %dmg buffs such as blood presence, Tricks or Unholy Frenzy.
 Unholy Death Knights will focus on snap shotting melee haste, AP/Str trinkets, and Fallen Crusader on their Gargoyle.

-Master of Ghouls' ghoul gets strenght and not AP from the player.
+Master of Ghouls' ghoul gets strength and not AP from the player.
 Its stats also dynamically update with the player as they get AP procs etc, it receives group buffs like King with Rogues, and does not snapshot.

 Blood worms suck: their iCD is longer than their summon so you can never have 2 sets up at the same time; a set caps at 4 and they do medicore damage and trivial healing.